 Beware of high intake of legumes such as chickpeas, lentils, split peas – they absorb lots of fluid in the bowel and can cause discomfort at this stage of diet.

 You should expect to be on this stage of diet for up to 2 weeks (usually 5-6 weeks after the operation).
 But again – listen to your body and your stomach!
 Some people can have this stage earlier, some later.

-Foods to have: Boiled eggs any type except fried, several types of casseroles, soups, chopped lean meat (except the red one), low-fat cottage cheese, boiled & peeled vegetables, sugar-free low-fat yogurt, fish in a sauce, well-cooked rice, pasta in sauce, mashed beans, chick peas, kidney beans, soft fruit.
+Foods to have: Eggs - any type except fried, several types of casseroles, soups, chopped lean meat (except the red one), low-fat cottage cheese, boiled & peeled vegetables, sugar-free low-fat yogurt, fish in a sauce, well-cooked rice, pasta in sauce, mashed beans, chick peas, kidney beans, soft fruit.

 Avoid: Any food with tough skin, stringy or fibrous vegetables such as celery, asparagus, sweet corn; fizzy drinks; alcohol – it can irritate the stomach and is high in calories.

-People come to the 4th stage after 2-3 months after the surgery.
+People usually come to the 4th stage 2-3 months after their bariatric surgery.